satindergrewal/SuperMesh/README.md

 Ethereum: 0x7ba193bC2bb9d5653BD27ef358fBAA0d885C8e56

-If you want to donate to some other cryptocurrency, you can contact me on twitter @satindergrewal
+If you want to donate in some other cryptocurrency, you can contact me on twitter @satindergrewal

 ### Thanks for your support.